 Note: To get started, you do not need to define special classification rules and work qualifiers, but you may want to do this for your production system.
-For more information, see "Implementing advanced performance controls" on page 201.
+For more information, see "Implementing advanced performance controls" on page 242.

-Because the Installation Verification Test needs servers, you must also define an application environment for the Java application server.
-We include that server in Appendix A, "Default server values for WebSphere Application Server for z/OS V5", on page 217.
+Because the Installation Verification Test needs servers, you must also define an application environment for the J2EE application server.
+We include that server in Appendix A, "Default server values for WebSphere Application Server for z/OS V5", on page 261.

 Just like servers for your business applications, the WebSphere for z/OS run-time servers (with the exception of the location service daemon and node agent) have a controller and one or more servants.
-The regions are started by the start procedures shown in Appendix A, "Default server values for WebSphere Application Server for z/OS V5", on page 217.
+The regions are started by the start procedures shown in Appendix A, "Default server values for WebSphere Application Server for z/OS V5", on page 261.

 You have to start the controllers for the WebSphere for z/OS run-time servers and business application servers yourself.
 This in turn starts the location service daemon.
 Workload manager dynamically starts the servants as work requests arrive.
-Thus, you must create WLM application environments that name servant start procedures to start, as shown in Appendix A, "Default server values for WebSphere Application Server for z/OS V5", on page 217.
+Thus, you must create WLM application environments that name servant start procedures to start, as shown in Appendix A, "Default server values for WebSphere Application Server for z/OS V5", on page 261.
 For example, specify BBO5ASR as the start procedure name that workload management starts for the server.

 Each new server that you create for a business application also must be defined to workload management.
-For more information, see the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page.
+For more information, see the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site.

-Step for defining workload management policies for the run-time servers

-Tip: If you are running z/OS V1.2 or above with the WLM-DAE support PTF (APAR OW54622), you can skip this section.
+Step for defining workload management policies for the run-time servers Tip: If you are running z/OS V1.2 or above with the WLM-DAE support PTF (APAR OW54622), you can skip this section.